Hijack the Seas: Tsunami

 Bodil was staring up at me as if she’d heard all that, which . . . yeah.
 Mind reading was one of her gifts, wasn’t it?
 Just as well.

 I’m not sorry, I thought at her as hard as I could.
 And while you might know demigoddess stuff better than me, nobody knows how to skulk around better than I do.
-I spent my whole childhood at it, I’m good at it, and that’s how we’re going to get through this!
+I spent my whole childhood at it, I’m good at it, and that’s how we’ll get through this!

 No bravado.